 + PRO: Pleasant weather

 Nairobi enjoys a mild climate throughout the year and doesn't experience any extremes.
 The city is at a high altitude, with sunny days and cooler nights.
 No need for central heating or warm coats, ever.
 And thanks to the cool evenings, there are fewer mosquitos and a lower risk of malaria in Nairobi.
-Still, it's necessary to take similar precautions against malaria as elsewhere in the country.
+Still, it's necessary to take basic precautions against malaria.

 + PRO: Easily accessible holiday destinations

 There are world-famous game parks right on Nairobi's doorstep, packed with incredible wildlife and scenery.
-Plus, the palm-lined, white sand beaches of the warm Indian Ocean make for lovely getaways.
-Expats will be able to snorkel on the coral reef or sail, fish and laze in the sun.
+Plus, the palm-lined, white sand beaches make for lovely getaways.
+Expats will be able to snorkel over coral reefs or sail, fish or enjoy a number of other watersports.

 + PRO: Expats lead active social lives

 There are lots of restaurants and bars and a buzzing social scene in Nairobi.
-Many expats end up settling here because they love it so much.
+Many expats end up settling here long term because they love the vibe.

 - CON: Limited shopping opportunities

-Clothes, shoes, electrical items and toy shopping are still best done back home since these are all more costly in Nairobi and there is limited choice.
-Alternatively, get creative.
-There are huge second-hand clothes markets that expats often use.
-While there are food courts in shopping centres, convenience foods and ready-made meals are hard to come by.
-Expats will need to do most of their cooking from scratch.
+Clothes, shoes, electrical items and toy shopping is still best done back home since these are all more costly in Nairobi and there is limited choice.

 Culture shock in Nairobi